 A.-C. Based on member encounter data that the Plan submits to CMS, Medicare premiums are subject to retroactive increase or decrease based upon member medical conditions for up to two years after the original year of service.
 The Plan estimates the amount of Medicare revenue that will ultimately be realized for the periods presented based on its knowledge of its members' health care utilization patterns and CMS practices.
-The Plan had net premiums written of \$361,794,232 and \$324,925,882 for its Medicare business for the years ended December 31, 2020 and 2019, representing 10.9% and 11.9% of total net premiums written in 2020 and 2019, respectively.
+The Plan had net premiums written of \$372,255,300 and \$361,794,232 for its Medicare business for the years ended December 31, 2021 and 2020, representing 10.5% and 10.9% of total net premiums written in 2021 and 2020, respectively.

 The Plan began serving members through the Marketplace in January 2014.
 Under the risk sharing provisions of the ACA, Marketplace premiums are subject to redetermination through the risk adjustment program in which the risk scores of enrollees are used to determine the final premium amount.
 Beginning in 2018, the risk adjustment program also includes the Federal high cost risk pool.
 The high cost risk pool provides compensation for high dollar claims.
 In addition, Marketplace premiums are subject to retrospective rating through the risk corridor program in which the Plan and the Federal government share in loss experience above or below a specified range.
 The Plan estimates accrued retrospective premium adjustments for its Marketplace business through a mathematical approach with inputs that may include premiums, claims costs, administrative expenses, reinsurance recoveries, and risk adjustment transfer payments.
-The Plan had net premiums written of \$132,196,294 and \$103,701,603 for its Marketplace business for the years ended December 31, 2020 and 2019, representing 4.0% and 3.8% of the total net premiums written in 2020 and 2019, respectively.
+The Plan had net premiums written of \$167,514,464 and \$132,196,294 for its Marketplace business for the years ended December 31, 2021 and 2020, representing 4.7% and 4.0% of the total net premiums written in 2021 and 2020, respectively.

 The Plan is subject to a minimum MLR requirement for its Medicaid, MMP Opt-Out and MMP Opt-In populations.
 The MLR calculation aligns with federal standards and must meet a minimum 86% for Medicaid and 85% for both MMP Opt-Outs and MMP Opt-Ins.
 The Plan will be required to remit back to the state of Ohio a rebate in the amount equal to the difference between the calculated MLR and the target MLR of 86% for Medicaid and 85% for both MMP Opt-Outs and MMP Opt-Ins.
-The Plan had net premiums written of \$1,619,325,691 and \$1,400,895,481 for its Medicare business for the years ended December 31, 2020 and 2019, representing 48.7% and 51.3% of total net premiums written in 2020 and 2019, respectively.
+The Plan had net premiums written of \$1,755,450,576 and \$1,619,325,691 for its Medicaid business for the years ended December 31, 2021 and 2020, respectively, representing 49.7% and 48.7% of total net premiums written in 2021 and 2020, respectively.